-• Academic Advising
+Academic Advising

 Students are admitted into the Program to work with a specific research mentor.
 Research mentors serve in the dual roles of academic advisor and research mentor for clinical students.
 In these roles, they provide guidance in research as well as mentoring in charting a path through the clinical program and into the future.
 In this capacity, research mentors (hereafter "advisor"), in addition to providing research training and guidance, will assist students in gaining insight into the practice and profession of clinical psychology; serve as a resource to students in interpreting policies; and assess areas of academic, research, clinical, and/or professional strengths and weaknesses during the student's progress through the Program.
-If an advisor is a non-clinical psychologist, a co-advisor will be assigned at the mentor's institution to provide guidance with clinical training issues.
+If an advisor is a non-clinical psychologist, a co-advisor will be assigned to provide guidance with clinical training issues.

 Although all students have a formal advisor that they are assigned upon admission to the Program, the Program believes that no single person can mentor students in all areas of their professional development.
 Therefore, additional mentoring resources are available outside of the assigned mentor/advisor.
 The Program Directors, other VCP faculty members, and practicum supervisors are valuable resources to assist students as they progress through the Program.
 The Program also believes an important part of students' professional development is learning and practicing skills in reaching out to potential mentors and asking for assistance when needed.
 Therefore, throughout their training, students are strongly encouraged to seek out mentoring, advising, or assistance with particular issues from these other Program resources.
-Students interested in receiving additional mentoring/advising should contact the individual to arrange a meeting to discuss mentoring opportunities.
+Students are strongly encouraged to identify three individuals to contribute to their Graduate Advisory Committee (GAC) prior to the end of their first semester of their second year, prior to selecting their upcoming practicum placements; see Sharepoint Student Resources -> Additional Resources and Program Forms for more information about the value added in having a team of individuals available to provide you support.